digital-asset/daml/docs/source/json-api/index.rst

             TLS: The crt file to be used as the cert chain.
             Required for client authentication.
       --cacrt <value>
-            TLS: The crt file to be used as the the trusted root CA.
+            TLS: The crt file to be used as the trusted root CA.
       --tls
             TLS: Enable tls.
 This is redundant if --pem, --crt or --cacrt are set --package-reload-interval <value>